The Basics: How to Care for a Horse

 - Working with your horse one-on-one can be incredibly satisfying, but you don’t have to do everything alone.
 Working with a professional, reputable trainer can help make your time working with your horse safer, more productive, less stressful, and more fun for you both!

 One of the most rewarding things about owning a horse is that you never stop learning.
 We hope these basic guidelines help you have good conversations with your veterinarian, farrier, and other horse care professionals.
-If you need help selecting supplements for your horse, don’t hesitate to give our Supplement Experts a call at 1-888-752-5171.
+If you need help selecting supplements for your horse, don’t hesitate to give our Horse Health Experts a call at 1-888-752-5171.

 Have a great ride!